carpentries/workshop-template/README.md

    `https://esciencecenter-digital-skills.github.io/2021-11-02-ds-gpu/`.

 6. Please do your work in the repository's `main` branch.
-A GitHub action is used for deployment that creats a `gh-pages` branch, see [building a Jekyll site usin a GitHub Action][github-project-pages] for more information.
+A GitHub action is used for deployment that creates a `gh-pages` branch, see [building a Jekyll site using a GitHub Action][github-project-pages] for more information.

 ## Required information and customizing your workshop page